Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/getting_started.md

 ## Modules

-Base, Atmosphere, and Orbit are all modules, which define the different aspects of your planet represented by objects
+Base, Atmosphere, and Orbit are all modules, which define the different aspects of your planet, modules are represented by JSON objects

 **Next Up: [Reading Schemas]({{ "Reading Schemas"|route }})**